 Calendar

-Application (deadline: Feb 3rd, 2025)
+Application (deadline: Sep 2nd, 2025)

-Each workshop is limited to 25 participants, and registration is mandatory.
+Each workshop is limited to 30 participants, and registration is mandatory.
 Applications will be processed on a first-come, first-served basis.
 If we receive a high number of applications, we will prioritize each student's participation in at least one workshop.

-Please note that, as registration is open to a limited number of students, joining the workshops implies the assumption of a commitment to participate.
-Acceptable justifications for absence only include illness or other compelling reasons.
 Please note that participation in workshops does not constitute a valid excuse for absence in other teaching activities.
 Students engaged in simultaneous and incompatible teaching activities (e.g. crash courses, compulsory language courses) are requested not to attend the workshops.